The Pharmakos – The Ancient Greek Scapegoat

 The Scapegoats, by David Shanahan.

-Ancient Greeks believed that to sacrifice of a couple of individuals, was enough to save a whole society from catastrophe; just as, before civilization, the herd sacrificed its weakest members, in order to survive.
+Ancient Greeks believed that to sacrifice of a couple of individuals was enough to save a whole society from catastrophe in the way before civilization the herd sacrificed its weakest members in order to survive.

-Now, generally, no person of power, was about to offer up, either himself or his family, as a sacrifice for his country or his people, so, the scapegoat would be chosen from the lower classes; a criminal, slave, or poor person.
+Now generally no person of power was about to offer up either himself or his family as a sacrifice for his country or his people.

 Historians argue about what actually happened during the sacrificing of scapegoats, some state no one was actually executed whilst others were of the opinion of “anything goes”.

-In reality, this ancient ritual of “scapegoating”, didn’t make any of the city’s problems go away, however, it did alleviate tensions which had been building up amongst the citizens, diverting possible outburst of anarchy and brought them reassurance that they still had the status of belonging to a group; here we go back to the herd mentality, mentioned at the beginning of the post.
+However it did alleviate tensions which had been building up amongst the citizens, diverting possible outburst of anarchy and brought them reassurance that they still had the status of belonging to a group, here we go back to the herd mentality, mentioned at the beginning of the post.

 The Thargelia